obriencj/python-promises/README.md

 A python module providing container and proxy promises, supporting linear and multi-processing deliver.

+I really recommend that you don't use this, so long as this warning exists in the README.
+I'm just playing around with the features.
+Also I wrote a lot of this while sick with the Flu.

-See the TODO for more information.
-I'm too lazy to write more of a README on New Year's Eve.
+See TODO for more information on where this is going.

 * [python-promises on GitHub](https://github.com/obriencj/python-promises/)